toddbooneii/cancan/README.txt

-TEAM MEMBERS: Peter Awori, Todd Boone, Jackson Brietzke, Frank Longo, Jonah Woods, Andrew Zolintakis,
+TEAM MEMBERS: Peter Awori, Todd Boone, Jackson Brietzke, Frank Longo, Jonah Woods, Andrew Zolintakis

 PYTHON MODULES: There are no python installations needed to run our application.
 The necessary Python modules are installed automatically with Anaconda or are in our project folder